Five Days One Summer: Plot

 In 1932, Douglas Meredith, a middle-aged Scottish doctor, is on a mountain climbing trip in the Alps with a young woman, Kate, whom he introduces as his wife.
 Despite being side-eyed by their hotel's guests and staff due to their large age difference, Douglas and Kate are deeply in love, with their romance in full display.
 They are introduced to Johann Biari, a native of the area who becomes their mountain guide.

 Flashbacks reveal that Kate is actually Douglas' niece and they are in a secret incestuous relationship.
 Kate had been in love with her uncle since she was a little girl, and was despondent when he had to leave to set up his practice in India when she was just a child.
 Years later, the adult Kate works at her family-owned shipbuilding factory which she stands to inherit from her late father, Douglas' brother, alongside Douglas.
 As the family reunites to discuss matters about the factory, Kate happily reunites with her uncle, who had returned from India, but she is dismayed when she meets Douglas' new wife, Sarah.
 Douglas and Kate rekindle their close relationship, with Kate pursuing her uncle and Douglas admiring his niece's beauty now that she has grown up.
 When Sarah and Kate's mother leave for a trip to the market, the two succumb to their feelings for each other and begin a romantic and sexual affair.
 Douglas plans for both of them to have a vacation to the Alps in the guise of family bonding so that they could pursue their relationship without their family noticing, despite Sarah's suspicions of the two.

 As the couple elopes in the Alps, Kate and Douglas are happy to finally be in a place where they could be open as lovers.
 Johann leads Douglas and Kate around the mountains.
 As they return, they see a crowd of people unraveling a frozen-in-time dead body.
 It turns out to be the body of Johann's grand-uncle; he never returned from a trip the day before his wedding, with his bride now an elderly woman.
 Johann and Kate are compassionate about the reunited lovers, but Douglas is nonchalant about it.

 Douglas and Kate begin having cracks in their idyllic relationship as Douglas begins pursuing more self-centered interests, while Johann and Kate begin having unspoken feelings for each other, which Douglas begins to notice.
 Eventually, Kate admits to Johann that she is not Douglas' wife and he is already married to someone else, though she does not disclose that they are also relatives.
 Johann attempts to plead with Kate that her relationship with Douglas is doomed.
-Kate begins to have fits of sadness and arguments with Douglas after realizing that their relationship cannot be made public even if Douglas leaves Sarah due to the taboo nature of their affair.
+Kate begins to have fits of sadness and arguments with Douglas after realizing that, due to the taboo nature of their affair, their relationship cannot be made public even if Douglas leaves Sarah.